SierraSoftworks/voron-config/README.md

  - Configuring the EBB2240 firmware to enable the `PA0` GPIO pin at startup (FAN1/heater fan) so that restarts don't run the risk of overheating the hotend.

- - Nevermore v6 connected to FAN4 on the Octopus (with jumpers set to 12V supply for Sunon Maglev 5015 fans).
+ - FILTER v6 connected to FAN4 on the Octopus (with jumpers set to 12V supply for Sunon Maglev 5015 fans).

  - Smart Filament Sensor connected to the `DIAG_7` (motion) and `DIAG_3` (presence) ports on the Octopus.